ASaiM/documentation/for-users/data_processing_analysis/pretreatments/rna_sorting.rst

 Other tools?
 Citation of SortMeRNA?
 Kopylova et al  2012: comparison with other tools

-* SSU-ALIGN: Nawrocki et al 2009
+- SSU-ALIGN: :cite:`nawrocki_infernal_2009`
-* Meta-RNA: Huang et al 2009
+- Meta-RNA: Huang et al 2009
-* rRNASelector: Lee et al 2011
+- rRNASelector: Lee et al 2011
-* riboPicker: Schmeider et al 2012
+- riboPicker: Schmeider et al 2012
-* BLASTN
+- BLASTN

 In SortMeRNA version 1.99 beta and up, users have the option to output sequence alignments for their matching rRNA reads in the SAM or BLAST-like formats.
 Depending on the desired quality of alignments, different parameters choices must be set.
 Table 1 presents a guide to setting parameters choices for most use cases.
 In all cases, output alignments are always guaranteed to reach the threshold E-value score (default E-value=1).
 An E-value of 1 signifies that one random alignment is expected for aligning all reads against the reference database.
 The E-value in SortMeRNA is computed for the entire search space, not per read.